Welcome to Gladstone

 A friendly, peaceful town, Gladstone is a great place to live or to visit.
 Take time to know the community.
 Stay a while in accommodation with friends or family, the Caravan Park, Commercial Hotel, Conyngham Cottage or Gladstone Gaol Complex.

-Learn about our railway history in the Three Gauge Park…opposite IGA.
+Learn about our railway history in the Three Gauges Park…opposite IGA.

-A replica Water Fountain which was originally in Tresylva Park.
+The fountain in the Gladstone main street is a replica of the original memorial fountain in Tresylva Park.
 View the WW2 Howitzer Gun Shelter with other memorabilia & the Soldiers Mural on the southern wall of the toilets.
 This was painted by four Gladstone High School Students.

 Gladstone provides all facilities needed on a day-to-day basis.
 This includes a 7-day supermarket and service station, 6-day café, 5½-day garage‚ medical, banking and postal facilities, primary schools, and high school